Caddy TLS On-Demand: Dynamic HTTPS with Let’s Encrypt

 - Future requests serve the cached certificate instantly.

-👉 This means no manual certbot
+👉 This means no manual certbot scripts or messy cron jobs.

 Example Caddyfile Configuration